We may earn affiliate commissions for the recommended products. Learn more.

 Rating: 4.0

-Holafly's customizable data plans allow you to specify an exact trip duration and party size, before providing unlimited data for your travels.
-I found this flexibility invaluable as well as being rare among South African eSIM providers.
+Holafly's customizable data plans allow you to specify an exact trip duration and party size before providing unlimited data for your travels.
+I found this flexibility invaluable, as well as rare among South African eSIM providers.

-Coverage: Holafly offers coverage in 200+ countries.
+Coverage.
+Holafly offers coverage in 200+ destinations.
 In South Africa, it connects you to reliable, local networks.
-The provider specifies that it connects to major networks in South Africa, including Cell C, MTN, and Vodacom.
+The provider specifies that it connects to major networks in South Africa, including Cell C, MTN, Telkom, and Vodacom.
 This way, you can receive fast, reliable internet in Cape Town, Johannesburg, Pretoria, and other tourist destinations.

-Data plans: With Holafly, you get local and regional unlimited data-only plans for South Africa.
-Plan durations are adjustable, and range from one to a maximum of 90 days.
+Data plans and pricing.
+With Holafly, you get local and regional unlimited data-only plans for South Africa.
+Plan durations are adjustable and range from one to a maximum of 90 days.
+However, it is more expensive compared to the competitors.
+For a 1-day plan, expect to pay $9.90, and for a 10-day plan, the price will be $47.90.

 Check out our Holafly review to learn more about this eSIM service.